spearal/spearal-java/README.md

 Spearal is a compact binary format for exchanging arbitrary complex data between various endpoints such as Java EE, JavaScript / HTML, Android and iOS applications.

-Spearal-Java is the common Java codebase used in all Spearal / Java specific implementations.
+Spearal-Java is the common Java codebase used in all Spearal / Java specific extensions.

 ## How to get and build the project?